zapta/greenpak_oled/README.md

 1. Program the GreenPAK device as described below.
 1. Set the display address on the SPI bus by soldering the necessary solder jumpers.

-The Github repository contains and [interactive BOM](https://htmlpreview.github.io/?https://github.com/zapta/greenpak_oled/blob/main/kicad/bom/ibom.html) that helps identifying the components and their values.
+The Github repository contains an HTML interactive BOM that helps identifying the components and their values.

 ## Flashing the GreenPAK